Radio Squad | Origin | Early Jerry Siegel Tales | Social Commentary | Later Tales

 The Blackout Burglary (1942).
 Writer: ?.
 Art: ?.
 A gang takes advantage of World War II era city blackouts to stage jewelry store robberies.
 Too much of this tale is taken up by fight scenes, and not enough by plot.
 Still, there are some interesting science based story ideas.
 Both the crooks and the police heroes use technology to advance their efforts.
 These ideas are original, and not found in most other detective stories.
 The later "Hook, Line and Thinker" (1942) also has some original technological-mystery concepts.
 One suspects that the same writer was involved in several of these 1942 Radio Squad tales.

 The new artist has once again changed the police uniforms.
 This is a Radio Squad tradition: every new artist develops somewhat different uniforms.
 The uniforms are always sharp, and dressy to the max.
 They tend to be always blue, the preferred color of police uniforms in this era, and a symbol of authority.
 The artist has emphasized the physicality of his policemen.
 They are big men.
 They are often shown in dynamic physical activity.
-A panel (p5) depicting an officer jumping over a railing is especially outstanding.
+A panel (page 5) depicting an officer jumping over a railing is especially outstanding.
 The artist often shows his policemen full figure.
 This emphasizes both their physique, and shows all details of their uniforms.

 The Case of the Phantom Fugitive (1942).
 Writer: ?.
 Art: ?.
 Sandy Kean and Larry Trent chase a young man who has confessed to the kidnapping of a banker's daughter.
 This story too has a well constructed mystery plot.
 As in "The Radio Robber" (1942), there are some unexpected plot developments.

 The banker's grown daughter Lois Hart shows dignity and courage.
 This is typical of the comic books of this era, in which the women characters were usually gutsy and intelligent.